 Stay Safe While Travelling to Everest

-Traveling to high altitudes is not easy for everyone, so you must be careful while Traveling to the Everest Region.
-Take enough warm equipment, drink plenty of fluid, and walk slowly to prevent altitude sickness in high altitudes.
+Traveling to high altitudes is not easy for everyone, so you must be careful when Visiting the Everest Region.
+Take enough warm equipment, drink plenty of fluid, and stroll to prevent altitude sickness.
 Travel with insurance, which covers any emergency evacuation up to 6000m above sea level.
-Yak and other wild animals move above walking trails, so stones may sometimes fall from them.
+Yaks and other wild animals move above walking trails, so stones may sometimes fall from them.
 Do not stand straight below them while taking pictures; always check above the track.

 Yak, Jopke (a hybrid of yak and cow), mule, and human porters carry the supplies in the region as transportation for daily usage.
 The trail is narrow along the way to Everest, so it may not have enough space everywhere.
 Please do not stand on the cliff side while you are passing them.
 They might mistakenly push you to the cliff if you do not stand safely.
 Be careful while walking close to wet surfaces in winter because there might be ice, which you may not see easily.
 It will be slippery, so do not go close to streams, rivers, and waterfalls in winter.
 Check this for details about the Everest base camp trek safety: